genebarker/fa_password/README.txt

 - verify new passwords meet minimun strength requirements (uses zxcvbn)
 - require password change when too old
+- require password change when admin resets it
 - on repeated password failures, disable user login for set time
 - provide mechanism for admin to adjust settings for above features